-What training and resources are deployed to support students with SEN? is avai cognise the need to train all our staff with specific SEND knowledge and strategies and funding lable to support this professional development.
-We aim to keep all school staff up to date elevant training and developments in teaching practice in relation to the needs of students END.
-Our so chool operates the following training programmes: Regular CPD sessions to support students with additional needs.
+We recognise the need to train all our staff with specific SEND knowledge and strategies and funding is available to support this professional development.
+We aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of students with SEND.
+Our school operates the following training programmes: Regular CPD sessions to support students with additional needs.
 SENDCo and/or other Staff attend training and disseminate to the rest of the school.
 SENDCo attends SENDCoNet meetings to be updated on important national and local initiatives and to provide an opportunity for SENDCo's to share good practice The SENDCo, with the senior leadership team, ensure that training opportunities are matched to school development priorities and those identified through provision management analysis.
 Where Health Care Plans are in place, medical training from appropriate professionals is sought.

-As part of the induction programme for new staff, all meet with the SENDC oto explain the structures and systems in place around the school's SEND provision and practice and to discuss the needs of individual students.
+As part of the induction programme for new staff, all meet with the SENDC o to explain the structures and systems in place around the school's SEND provision and practice and to discuss the needs of individual students.
 Some students with an EHCP will be allocated additional funding by the Local Authority because it will not be possible to meet the child or young person's learning needs from the high needs funding made available to schools.
 It can be used to arrange and pay for some of the support agreed in the child or young person's Education, Health and Care plan.
 The amount that is allocated depends on the needs and outcomes identified in the plan, and can alter as they change.